 Welcome to the Crisp County High School Junior Reserve Officer Training Corps (JROTC) Cougar Battalion web page.
 We hope the information provided here will provide an understanding of the program, our goals, and objectives, as well as what a participating student can expect to experience when taking JROTC courses.
-We are excited about many planned activities for the school year 2019-2020.
+We are excited about many planned activities for this school year.

 Junior ROTC - The Army's Service to America

 Junior ROTC is an elective high school course taught by retired military personnel at selected private and public high schools in the United States and its territories.
 It is also taught abroad through the Department of Defense Dependents School System, which primarily serves the dependents of military personnel stationed overseas.

 The curriculum, taught by retired military professionals, encompasses a broad spectrum of subjects, including:

 Junior ROTC grades students similar to core academic classes, but its true measures of success are the young people it motivates to stay in school and graduate.
 It also develops the personal confidence and pride in self to avoid drugs and other negative peer pressures and attain life skills that enhance success after graduation.

 Established by Congress in 1916, Army Junior ROTC has demonstrated over the decades that it works!
 Junior ROTC Cadets generally graduate from high school at a higher rate than the school as a whole, and principals, parents, and former cadets consistently endorse the positive impact that Junior ROTC has had on the school, the community and the cadets themselves

 Motivate and Develop Young People